On the third largest prime divisor of an odd perfect number: Introduction

 \end{proof}

 For the remainder we will write $t_n$ to denote the sequence formed by the chain of quasisolutions.
 That is, $t_1=1$, $t_2 =1$, and in general

 We will use this characterization of quasisolutions to substantially restrict what $\sigma_{2,2}$ pairs can look like.
 Before we do so, we note that the characterization of quasisolutions allows one to easily search for $\sigma_{2,2}$ pairs.
-Computer search show that after the large pair mentioned above, there are no $\sigma_{2,2}$ pairs below $10^{4000}$. \\
+A computer search shows that after the large pair mentioned above, there are no $\sigma_{2,2}$ pairs below $10^{4000}$. \\

 Let $w$ be a positive integer where $w$ has no prime divisors which are $1$ (mod 3).
 One can easily see that the sequence $x_n$ (mod $w$) is periodic.
-Moreover, $x_n$ mod $w$ will always have a symmetry to it: We will not need this general symmetry but it is worth noting and it is well illustrated by $w=11$.
-We have (mod 11) the sequence Notice that after we reach the pair of 7s, the sequence then repeats itself in reverse order until reaching $1,1$ where the pattern will then restart.
+Moreover, $x_n$ mod $w$ will always have a symmetry to it: We will not need this general symmetry, but it is worth noting and is well illustrated by $w=11$.
+We have (mod 11) the sequence Notice that after we reach the pair of 7s, the sequence repeats itself in reverse order until reaching $1,1$, where the pattern will then restart.
 This is due to the symmetry in the definition of our recursion.
-In particular, that We also note that we have the following other behavior: $t_n \equiv 1$ (mod 4) except if $n = 0$ (mod 3).
-Similarlu, $t_n \equiv 1$ (mod 3) except when $n \equiv 0$ (mod 3), in which case $t_n$ is 0 (mod 3).
+In particular, that We also note that we have the following other behavior: $t_n \equiv 1$ (mod 4) except if $n \equiv 0$ (mod 3).
+Similarly, $t_n \equiv 1$ (mod 3) except when $n \equiv 0$ (mod 3), in which case $t_n \equiv 0$ (mod 3).
 Thus, we immediately have that any $\sigma_{2,2}$ pair must have $p \equiv q \equiv 1$ (mod 4).